5 Medicines You Shouldn't Give Your Preschooler

 “The risk is highest in children with a virus such as chickenpox or the flu, but it’s serious enough that you should never give aspirin to a child without a doctor’s order,” advises Angela Hardman, MD, a University Hospitals Rainbow Babies & Children’s pediatrician at Pediatricenter.
 Check labels carefully and talk with your pharmacist, as many combination drugs contain aspirin.

-Instead of reaching for medicines, keep your child comfortable with rest and liquids.
-A cool mist humidifier can ease breathing.
+Instead of reaching for over-the-counter medicines, keep your child comfortable with rest and liquids.
+A cool-mist humidifier can ease breathing.

-Adults can usually take this chalky, pink liquid to ease a rumbling tummy.
-However, in children age 12 and younger, it’s been linked to Reye’s syndrome.
+Adults usually take this chalky, pink liquid to ease a rumbling tummy.
+However, in children age 12 and younger, this medicine has been linked to Reye’s syndrome.

 In general, problems like heartburn, gas and diarrhea go away on their own or with a change in diet.
 Talk with your child's doctor about safe remedies.

-“Call the doctor right away if your child throws up or develops a rash after taking any drug,” adds Dr. Hardman.
-“And if he or she accidentally takes a large dose of these – or any other – medicines, call 911 or head to the emergency room, especially if he or she can’t breathe, or is passed out, twitching or acting strange.”
+“Call the doctor right away if your child throws up or develops a rash after taking any drug,” Dr. Hardman says.
+“And if he or she accidentally takes a large dose of these – or any other – medicines, call 911 or head to the emergency room, especially if he or she can’t breathe, is passed out, twitching or acting strange.”

+Suspicious symptoms?
 Our online symptom checker gives you a breakdown of causes and tips on when to call the doctor.
-Visit Rainbow.org/AskRainbow.
+Visit Rainbow.org/AskRainbow